cloud-gov/opensearch-dashboards-cf-auth-proxy/README.md

 The ODfE plugin uses x-proxy-user and x-proxy-roles to determine what role the user has, and then uses the x-proxy-ext-spaces header to determine what spaces the user should have access to.

+# Running

+The following environment variables are required:

+- `FLASK_ENV` - this should be set to `production` in any case that is not local development
+- `KIBANA_URL` - this is the url of the proxied kibana instance

+The following are optional:

+- `DEBUG` - whether to enable Flask's debug mode.
+Defaults to false
+- `PORT` -  the port flask should listen on.
+Defaults to 8080